Eligibility, Categories & More for the Webster Awards

 • For TV/Video entries, please provide a video in the MPEG Format Only (MP4,MPG or MPEG) up to a maximum of 2GB in size if submitting via the form.

-Best News Reporting of the Year – Presented in Memory of Keith Bradbury
+Best News Reporting of the Year – Print/Digital -Newly Revised this Year

 Judging Guidelines:

-• Impact and Relevance: What was the community impact?
-Were there breakthroughs in public understanding or changes in public policy as a result of the journalism?
+• As reported, were there breakthroughs in public understanding or changes in policy as a result of the journalism

-• Originality: Did this story include content and information unique to this news outlet?
+• Did this story include content and information unique to this news outlet?

-• Balance: Was the work fair to those portrayed in and affected by the story?
+• Was the work fair to those portrayed in and affected by the story or series?

 Judging Guidelines:

-• Balance: Was the entry fair to all those portrayed in and affected by the work?
+• Was the work fair to those portrayed in and affected by the story or series?

 Judging Guidelines:

-• Context: What did the work tell us about the cultural context of our history or present day realities?
+• What did the work tell us about how we live now or did it deepen understanding of our history?

-• Balance: Was the work fair to all those portrayed in and affected by the story?
+• Was the work fair to those portrayed in and affected by the story or series?

 Judging Guidelines: